Adding a custom form to the acceptance process

 - Delete fields

-Head back to the Block Options menu and click the Custom Form section.
-You'll now see a dropdown menu with your saved forms.
+Head back to that block now, and click the Block Options icon again.
+Then click the Custom Form section.
+You'll now see a drop down menu with your saved forms.
 Select the one you want.

 From there, select the form you want to edit.